dentearl/stem/README.md

       Copyright (C) 1997-2000   Robert Gentleman, Ross Ihaka and the
                                 R Development Core Team
     **********************************************************************
-      Copyright (c) May 2010    Dent A. Earl, UCSC
+      Copyright (c) May 2010    Dent Earl, UCSC
-      Ported into a stand alone bin by Dent A. Earl dearl (a) soe ucsc edu ALL BUGS SHOULD BE REPORTED TO DENT A. EARL, not the R dev team.
+      Ported into a stand alone bin by Dent Earl dearl (a) soe ucsc edu
+      ALL BUGS SHOULD BE REPORTED TO DENT EARL, not the R dev team.
       http://users.soe.ucsc.edu/~dearl/
     **********************************************************************